lewiguez/manager-README/README.md

 For now, here are some things about my personal life we can talk about if you’re interested.

 ### My life and interests
-I have a wife and two elementary-age kids.
+I have a wife and two kids—one in middle school and one in elementary school.
 The older one is named Isaac and the younger one is named Jude.
 You will hear about them occasionally and probably see them at some point “helping me code” (i.e pushing what buttons I tell them to push).

 I live in Ohio.
 I love Ohio.
 You should move here because it’s awesome.
 If you ever want to get my attention, start talking about Ohio in a Slack channel.
 I have my Slack alerts set up for most major cities in Ohio.
+(Seriously.
+Try it.)

 I care deeply about tacos, pizza, coffee, and hamburgers.
 I like simple ingredients in my food, composed together to form complex, yet familiar, tastes.
-I think this also describes my life and what I pursue.
+I think this also describes how I live my life and what I pursue.

 I don’t support two spaces after periods unless I’m writing a term paper.
-I’m probably not writing a term paper.
+And, I’m probably not writing a term paper.

 ### My developer story